muhdfinaan-lab/Competitor_agent/README.md

 #  Competitive Intelligence Agent

-An AI agent that discovers competitors, pulls live market data, and generates actionable business advice — built in 48 hours for an interview challenge from **Team Thai**.
+An AI agent that discovers competitors, pulls live market data, and generates actionable business advice — built in 2 days for an interview challenge from **Team Thai**.

 **The brief:** No physical surveys.
 Only public online data.
 Refreshed daily.
 Real, actionable advice — not just raw data.